omarreis/vsop2013/planetfun/README.md

 * names of stars and constellation. constellation lines
 * a giant lighthouse and a phone shown on your position ( uses GPS, gyro and compass )
 * Target camera to the phone to enter augmented reality mode ( the scene rotates in sync with the real world )
+* Touch gestures: one finger pan, two finger zoom and two finger rotation (on mobile)
+* Mouse events: mouse-move, Shift mouse-move and Alt mouse-move (on Windows)
 * Multi platform: Android, iOS and Windows ( Delphi Firemonkey app)

 ## Implementation notes